What is an F Test to Compare Two Variances?

 Step 3:Take the largest variance, and divide it by the smallest variance to get the f-value.
 For example, if your two variances were s1 = 2.5 and s2 = 9.4, divide 9.4 / 2.5 = 3.76.

 Why?
 Placing the largest variance on top will force the F-test into a right tailed test, which is much easier to calculate than a left-tailed test.

-Step 4:Look the critical value you calculated in Step 3 in the f-table.
+Step 4:Look the f-value you calculated in Step 3 in the f-table.
 Note that there are several f-tables, so you’ll need to locate the right table for your alpha level.
 Unsure how to read an f-table?
-Read this article, which also includes a short article on how to read the f-table.
+Read What is an f-table?.

 Step 4:Compare the f-critical value in Step 4 with the f-value in Step 3.
 If the f-value is smaller than the f-critical value, you can reject the null hypothesis.

 F Test to Compare Two Variances in Excel

 If you have Excel on your computer, you can use Data Analysis to find variances.
 If you have to do the calculations by hand, you can use Excel to check your work.
 Check out this short video:

 Subscribe to our Youtube channel for more stats videos.